 The original Pen Museum was a collection of over 3000 pens, pencils and ball points, built and maintained by my father, Arthur Twydle, over a period of 60 years.

 Before his death in 2005, my father was the U.K.'s leading expert on Pen Craft, known and respected in the trade as 'The Master'.

-The Pen Museum no longer exists as a vistor centre and I am breaking down many of the writing instruments formerly on display to use as spares for the repair workshop, and selling off many more on this site to others who can put them to good use.
+The Pen Museum no longer exists as a vistor centre and I am now selling off the writing instruments formerly on display to others who can put them to good use.

 Additionally, I have reproduced under the 'Masterclass' link, some of the many articles by Arthur and myself on the subject of Pen Craft that I hope you will find both interesting and useful.

-You can select your area of interest from the following choices:
+You can select your area of interest from the links above.